gipfeli-io/documentation/docs/guidelines/branching-strategy.md

 - `feature` - use this prefix when you are implementing a new feature
 - `bugfix` - use this prefix when you are fixing a bug
-- `hotfix` - use this prefix when you need to fix a bug that needs to be deployed immediately
+- `hotfix` or `fix` - use this prefix when you need to fix a bug that needs to be deployed immediately

 ## Branches